trentfisher/veganmilitia-hugo/content/post/2015-10-05-firsthand.md

 +++

-On a certain genealogy site I found this listed under sources:
+In my experience, it is pretty rare to find genealogical information on the internet with any source citations at all.
+But on one site (which shall remain nameless), I actually found a source listed!

      Wilfred ***, firsthand knowledge. ...
 Entered by Wilfred ***, Jun 21, 2012

-Considering the page is about someone who lived in the mid 18th century, it seems unlikely Wilfred has actual "firsthand knowledge"; not unless he's invented a time machine!
-I think lawyers would call this "hearsay" and judges would call it inadmissible.
+Considering the page is about someone who lived in the mid 18th century, it seems unlikely Wilfred has actual "firsthand knowledge"; not unless he's immortal or has invented a time machine!